Communicating strategies and needs

 A SEND Support Plan is issued after the Assess, Plan, Review and Do cycle has taken plan and previous supportive actions are revisited, refined and revised with a growing understanding of the student’s needs and of what supports the student in making good progress and securing good outcomes.

-SEND support plans are only issued at the school’s discretion to students who are accessing a number of targeted and/or specialist school interventions and are thus on the SEN register.
+SEND support plans are only issued at the school’s discretion to students who are accessing a number of targeted and/or specialist school interventions and are thus on the SEND register.

 How long will SEND Support Plans remain in place?